tchoi8/tchoi8.github.io/_posts/2014-04-15-memory-class-ITP.md

 Student output: The class will have a picnic and students will tell a story about the memories related to the food they prepared.

-**Week 5 Presence**
+**Week 5 Presence, objects and space**

 What makes human presence different from animal or object?
 How do we feel comfort or fear in presence of another person?
 What kind of change happens in our consciousness in crowd and in solitude?
+How are human memory affected by the presence of inanimate objects and space?
+We will look at few memorabilia and monument as examples.

 * Jonathan Crary, 24/7 Late capitalism and the ends of sleep (Verso,2014)
 * Alva Noë, Varieties of presence (Harvard University Press, 2012)
+* Susan Buck-Morss, Dreamworld and Catastrophe: The Passing of Mass Utopia in East and West (Cambridge: MIT Press, 2000)

 Student output: Students will present their ideas for device to help forget an event or a specific memory.

-**Week 6 Cybernetics**
+**Week 6 Cybernetic dream**

 How did the history of few disciplines; Cognitive Science, Human Compute Interaction and Art and Technology circa 1960’s appropriated and sometimes misused concepts of signal, feedback and entropy?